 Squad depth separates the contenders from the pretenders because World Cup tournaments are a marathon of seven games, not a sprint.
 Tournament pedigree counts for something because teams like Croatia and Uruguay just know how to perform when the pressure is on.
 And then there is the eye test, which is the hardest thing to measure but the easiest thing to feel when you watch a team play.

 France sits at number one because nobody can match their combination of star power and depth.
 You could leave out three world-class players and they would still field a squad that could win the tournament.
-Spain jumped to second because Lamine Yamal has turned their possession game into something genuinely terrifying.
-Argentina dropped one spot purely because of fitness concerns in their backline, not because anyone doubts their mentality.
+Argentina hold second despite some fitness concerns in their backline because nobody doubts the mentality of the defending champions.
+Spain sit third, and with Lamine Yamal turning their possession game into something genuinely terrifying, that ranking could look very conservative by the end of the tournament.

 The most interesting tier is the one we labeled “Dark Horses.”
 Teams ranked 13 through 20 include World Cup regulars like Uruguay and Switzerland alongside rising forces like Norway and Austria.